-This week I've been sharing the fall pumpkin-carving party I hosted with my friend Lydia, an autumnal afternoon of carving pumpkins, sipping cider and sitting down for a romantic outdoor dinner at dusk.
+One of my favorite fall parties I ever threw was this pumpkin-carving party, co-hosted with my friend Lydia, an autumnal afternoon of carving pumpkins, sipping cider and sitting down for a romantic outdoor dinner at dusk.
 Today I'm going to give you a full look at how we transformed the blank slate of Lydia's backyard into party central, with a casual pumpkin-carving zone and a cozy buffet and dining area.

 I'll also give you all the details how I created a mostly make-ahead menu centered on a healthy Indian-themed sweet potato bar full of fresh yet comforting flavors.
 And there's a fun DIY project: an eye-catching (but simple!) table runner made out of butcher paper and neon tape.
 Ready to dive in?

 Lydia's dining table only seats eight, so we decided to rent a table in order to accommodate more guests and eat outdoors.
 Actually, we rented two — because I was going to be picking up the tables myself, the rental store agent suggesting renting two 4-foot tables instead of one 8-foot table, which might not fit in my car.
 This made it easy for me to pick up the tables by myself the afternoon before the party and only cost a few dollars more than renting one long table.
 (The total cost was about $14.)